What is a payment receipt?

 Using payment receipts for business and personal transactions

 For businesses, payment receipts are fundamental accounting documents.
-They support revenue recognition, cash flow tracking, and accounts receivable reconciliation.
-Every payment receipt should be numbered sequentially and stored systematically—either in accounting software or organized digital/physical files.
-This creates the audit trail that tax authorities, investors, and internal reviewers expect.
+They support revenue tracking and record-keeping.
+Payment receipts should be numbered sequentially and stored systematically—either in accounting software or organized digital files.
+This creates organized records for reference and documentation.

 Personal transactions also benefit from payment receipts, especially for significant purchases, deposits, or payments between individuals.
 If you're paying a contractor, settling a debt with a friend, or making a private purchase, a payment receipt protects both parties.
 It's particularly important for rent payments, security deposits, and any transaction where you might later need to prove payment was made.